 What is PolyRenewal™®?

 Fortunately, foundation and concrete repair specialists now have a new technique that’s more effective than mudjacking at raising settled concrete.
-Polymer injection with PolyRenewal™® harnesses the expansive force of a structural grade geopolymer to provide fast concrete leveling, fill voids in soil, and strengthen soil that has poor load-bearing qualities.
+Polymer injection with PolyRenewal™® harnesses the expansive force of a structural grade geopolymer to provide fast concrete leveling, fill voids in the soil, and strengthen soil that has poor load-bearing qualities.

 PolyRenewal™® involves injecting a structural-grade, expanding, two-part polymer foam under the slab via tiny holes in the concrete.
 The polymers come out in liquid form, filling any gaps or voids underneath the concrete.
 The polymers then react and expand within approximately seven seconds to about 15 times their initial volume.
 This expansive action effectively lifts settled concrete.
 An experienced PolyRenewal™® technician, like those at AquaGuard Foundation Solutions, can control the application to create just the right amount of raising pressure.